raspberrypilearning/comic-character/en/step_4.md

 ### Create contants to store your form fields

-At the moment users can complete the form fields on your `comicbook.html ` but nothing will happen when they click the Submit button.
+At the moment, users can complete the form fields on your `comicbook.html ` but nothing will happen when they click the Submit button.

 You will need to retrieve the HTML element with the attribute `id="summary-section"` because its CSS display property is currently set to `none;` and you need to change this.